spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 To complete this tutorial, you will need the following items:
 <br/>

 * Access to a VMWare vCenter environment where you will provision VMs as Edge hosts.
-You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and network.
+You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and DHCP enabled network.

 * A physical or virtual Linux machine with *AMD64* (also known as *x86_64*) processor architecture to build the Edge artifacts.
 You can issue the following command in the terminal to check your processor architecture.